Warehouse Barcode Systems: Setup and Best Practices

 Individual units: UPC-A or EAN-13 on consumer packaging.
 Scan these when picking individual items for orders.

-Cases/cartons: ITF-14 on outer shipping cases identifies what product is inside and at what packaging level.
+Cases/cartons: ITF-14 on outer shipping cases identifies what's inside and at what packaging level.
 Scan at receiving to log case-level inventory.

-Logistics labels: GS1-128 on supplier shipping labels encodes GTIN, batch number, expiry date, and quantity.
-Scan at receiving to capture all supply chain data in one scan.
+Logistics labels: GS1-128 on supplier shipping labels encodes the GTIN, batch number, expiry date, and quantity.
+One scan at receiving captures all of that supply chain data at once.

-If your products don't carry barcodes (raw materials, custom items, bulk goods), create internal barcodes using Code 128 with your own SKU or part number system.
-Our Code 128 generator creates these labels free.
+If your products don't have barcodes (raw materials, custom items, bulk goods), you'll need to create your own using Code 128 with your internal SKU or part number system.
+Our Code 128 generator makes these labels for free.
+For a full walkthrough, check out our inventory barcode creation guide.

 Internal Labels

-- Pallet license plates: Unique identifiers for each pallet, linking to contents
+- Pallet license plates: Unique identifiers for each pallet, linking to its contents

 - Containers: Totes, bins, and reusable containers that move between locations